jeremyjosol/giphy-API/README.md

 _Jeremy Josol_

 ## About
-This an application that uses the [Giphy API](https://developers.giphy.com/) and allows a user to search for gifs and generate relevant results based on the keyword input.
+This is an application that uses the [Giphy API](https://developers.giphy.com/) and allows a user to search for gifs and generate relevant results based on the keywords input.
 Additionally, this application features a button a user can click on to generate results for 'trending' gifs.
-There is a specified parameter limit of 5 gifs per search.
+There is a specified parameter limit of 5 gifs outputted per search.

 ## Technologies Used